 Congress has decided that some debts, called “priority claims,” deserve to be paid before others.
 Here are some common examples:

-In Chapter 7 bankruptcy, priority creditors get paid first out of your nonexempt property (if you have any).
-In Chapter 13 bankruptcy, these creditors (with the exception of child support claims assigned to a government agency) must be paid in full through your three- to five-year repayment plan.
+In Chapter 13, these creditors (except child support claims assigned to a government agency) must be paid in full through your three- to five-year repayment plan.

 Both executory contracts and leases involve ongoing contracts in which something is still to be performed.
-Common examples are your apartment lease, gym membership, or cell phone contract.
+Common examples are a car lease, gym membership or cell phone contract.